oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

     GenAI Answer:

     ![The GenAI Answer.](images/genai-answer.png " ")

+    Your LLM answer might vary because each time you submit a prompt, it can produce a different response.

     As we see, that has limitations.
 We couldn't find any movies released in 2024 using an LLM.
 In this task, we will explore the data that is available in the database, and search for movies that were recently released.